How Does a Mediterranean Diet Enriched with Nuts Affect Cognitive Decline in the Elderly?

 Nuts, as part of the Mediterranean diet, are not just any add-on.
 They are a powerful beneficial component, with a rich profile of healthy fats, antioxidants, and fiber.
 Recent studies even suggest that regular consumption of nuts could be associated with better cognitive function.

-Sujet a lire : What Are the Latest Developments in Deep Brain Stimulation for Treating Refractory OCD?
+A lire également : What Are the Latest Developments in Deep Brain Stimulation for Treating Refractory OCD?

 The Link between the Mediterranean Diet and Cognitive Health